 While the industry is unregulated, I hold myself to the highest coaching standards available.
 I don’t have to; I choose to.

-In addition to the Personal Coach certificate I received after one year of training at NYU, I am also a member in good standing with the International Coaching Federation.
+In addition to the Personal and Life Coaching certificate I received after one year of training at NYU, I am also a member in good standing with the International Coaching Federation.
 I attend biannual meetings globally, and have taken (a somewhat grueling, definitely rigorous) exams to earn an ICF credential at theProfessional Certified Coach (PCC) level.
 I found it easier to get into an Ivy League school, and Mensa than pass that challenging series of exams!
 The PCC is the second-highest level of coaching one can achieve; the only higher level is the MCC (Master Certified Coach).
 There are fewer than 1000 MCCs around the globe; I intend to sit for the exam in the next two years.

 In addition, I have been coaching clients for almost 15 years.
 I have spent more than 4,000 hours coaching clients, plus another 6,000 hours in learning, training and development over the last 15 years.